 The chain grossed $9.5 million in 1991, and Makler anticipates a gross of $15 million for this year.

-Part of the reason The Mattress Firm has been able to grow so quickly is simple organization: There is only one owner, there are no stockholders or partners involved, and the company doesn't go into fancy malls and thereby take on high overhead.
+Part of the reason, The Mattress Firm has been able to grow so quickly because it is a simple organization: There is only one owner, there are no stockholders or partners involved, and the company doesn't go into fancy malls and thereby take on high overhead.

 The company's growth rate is unusual, said John Riley, an owner of Delta Bedding, a Sacramento bed manufacturer and retail dealer.
 But given retail trends toward specialty stores and Sacramento's reputation as a growth market, he said he isn't surprised by The Mattress Firm's entry here.